awe-struck/Video_Game_Sales_2016/README.md

 Inspecting the top level data, the top 10 global game sales are all Nintendo published and produced.
 Similarily, 9 out of 10 of the top games for NA are also from Nintendo.
 Given the precentage of sales from the NA market, it makes sense why the top 10 games of both the global and NA were nearly identical.
 However, this immediately raises several questions:

 - Why does Nintendo have the best individual performing game sales in NA?
+- Is it due to console specific game franchises?
 - Is it due to technological advances?
-- Is it due to console specific game franchises?
 - How do the sales change over time?
+- What other factors influenced sales?
 - How does its competition compare?

 Keeping these questions in mind, I proceeded to explore the rest of the data to answer these questions.